Gary3207Lee/FTALive/PostgreSQL-Single2Flexible/02_Migration.md

 - Up to eight databases per server per migration can be run in parallel
 - Data sizes less than 1 TB only supported currently

+### Online Migration restrictions
+- Recommended to use only for individual DBs <= 1 TB.
+- All logical replication restrictions  in PostgreSQL apply.
+If any of these restrictions apply to your PostgreSQL server and cannot be addressed before the migration, we strongly encourage evaluating the offline migration mode which does not have these restrictions.
+- You can migrate up to 8 databases from a server in a single activity.
+If you need to migrate more, create multiple activities.
+- Online migration requires logical replication to be turned on at the source.
+If not set, then the migration tool will automatically set it up and restart the database server before starting the online migration.

+### Offline Migration restrictions
-1) Depending on the size of data to be migrated, the migration time could vary from a few minutes to a few hours.
+- Depending on the size of data to be migrated, the migration time could vary from a few minutes to a few hours.
-2) Do not run any write workloads on your source server during the time of migration.
+- Do not run any write workloads on your source server during the time of migration.
 It is recommended to put your source server in a read-only mode.
-3) Recommended to use only for individual DBs of size <= 1 TB.
+- Recommended to use only for individual DBs of size <= 1 TB.
-4) You can migrate up to 8 databases from a single server to flexible server in a single migration.
+- You can migrate up to 8 databases from a single server to flexible server in a single migration.
 If you need to migrate more databases, please create multiple migrations between the same source and target.

-We have a plan to release new tool covers over 1TB capacity, soon.
+__We have a plan to release new tool covers over 1TB capacity, soon.__